bbangert/beaker/beaker/docs/configuration.rst

 Starting in Beaker 1.3, cache regions are now supported.
 These can be thought of as bundles of configuration options to apply, rather than specifying the type and expiration on a per-usage basis.

+enabled (**optional**, bool)
+    Quick toggle to disable or enable caching across an entire application.

+    This should generally be used when testing an application or in development when caching should be ignored.

+    Defaults to True.

 regions (**optional**, list, tuple)
     Names of the regions that are to be configured.